Juan-Restrepo-Dev/CRUDY_Game/README.md

 Objective
 The game seeks to strengthen skills such as:
-✦ Logical thinking and problem solving
+- Logical thinking and problem solving
-✦ Critical decision making
+- Critical decision making
-✦ Understanding of basic programming concepts
-✦ Memory and pattern analysis
+- Memory and pattern analysis

 Technologies used
-✦ HTML5
+- HTML5
-✦ CSS
+- CSS
-✦ JavaScript (pure JS)
+- JavaScript (pure JS)
-✦ Git & GitHub
+- Git & GitHub
-✦ Azure DevOps (logging and task tracking)
+- Azure DevOps (logging and task tracking)

 How to play
 1. Clone or download this repository.